soudev/knowledge.mine/stuff/angularjs.md

 * [MEAN Stack](http://mean.io/) - is a boilerplate that provides a nice starting point for MongoDB, Node.js, Express, and AngularJS based applications.

 * [AngularJS Calculator Demo](http://www.thomporter.com/apps/angularjs_calc) - A calculator built with AngularJS, written in CoffeeScript

+* [[GitHub] thiagofelix / hackynote](https://github.com/thiagofelix/hackynote) - A presentation editor and preview based on markdown.
+Made for hackers

+* [[GitHub] yrezgui / kodigon](https://github.com/yrezgui/kodigon) - is a web application which encode and decode (if possible) string in many algorithm formats lke Base64, MD5, SHA1, etc. It's an example of AngularJS use.

 ### Angular-Seed